phs/sauce/README.md

 In C++ tradition these answers are provided by designating the _ownership_ of the dependency.
 A dependency has a single owner who has the (possibly not exclusive) privilege of using the dependency, and the responsibility of disposing of it at a time of its choosing.

+There are occasions where it would be useful to let the dependent own its dependencies (such as unalterable legacy code.)
+However, the majority of the time it is more convenient to let the injector transparently dispose of dependencies, just as it transparently provided them.
+In this sense the dependent usually does _not_ own its dependencies.

-Just as dependencies are provided transitively, they are disposed of transitively (in reverse order.)
+Dependencies are provided transitively, and they are disposed of transitively (in reverse order) as well.
 Thus ownership is also transitive: when the owner of a dependent disposes of it, it also implicitly disposes of its dependencies.
 The original owner therefore determines when these dependencies are disposed of: it is their owner as well.

+Readers who have been paying attention may notice this requires either client code co-operation, or some hidden state.
+How shall the disposal logic recall what dependencies were initially injected?
+It cannot ask the injector, which may provide new instances (but see scopes below.)
+It must either ask the disposed dependent or recall them from their initial injection.

+TODO: So which is it?

 ## Scopes (Warning: Vaporware) ##